• Skip to primary navigation

 6. Add in the flour, sugar, baking powder and baking soda, and salt and combine with the wet ingredients until almost combined, but flour spots remain.

-stirring butter and oil into muffin batter.
+Mixing melted butter into muffin batter.

 7. Add cooled melted butter that you have combined with a neutral oil and mix until everything is just combined.
 Fold in the toasted walnuts.

-scooping banana nut muffin batter into a muffin pan.
+Scooping muffin batter into muffin pan.

 8. Divide the batter evenly into each hole of your well greased muffin pan.
 You'll get 12 muffins holding about ¼ cup each.